thomasm1/bitcoinBuyer1_CryptoMaven.xyz/README.md

 <h3 width="600" style="margin-left:50px;max-width:560px;font-style:italic;no-wrap">"Pleiades are a group of more than 800 stars located about 410 light-years from Earth in the constellation Taurus."</h3>

+### About the Author:
+Thomas Milton Maestas, your Author.

+My own provenance from Montreal in 2016 as the student of Sir Marcel Fournier (knighted by the Queen of England for Cultural Scholarship Authority).
+Dr. Marcel Fournier was trained by the eminent Parisian sociologist, Pierre Bourdieu, who single-handedly helped rewrite modern, contemporary interpretations on class in both Europe and the U.S.  Pierre Bourdieu in turn was trained by the equally famous philosopher Althusser, the disciple of Marx, from which 30 years earlier, Hegel created the first defensible philosophy on logic and true reality: Continental Materialism, which is the anchoring foundation of my own dissertation on Education Reforms and their effect on society.

+As an expert of 18th century French National Education Forms (invention of high schools & vocational schools and also intellectual tracks), I was granted special access to the historical records in the Mitterand National Library's Underground Archives to collect the essential information, for the best <i>modern</i> interpretation of their success (raising French military might to the extent of rebuilding Napolean's wake of destruction into #1 Super Power of the world, with only the United Kingdom for competition.
+I applied this research to my treatise on the mis-education and absolute innumeracy of modern society, which I would put at 10%.

+To this effect, the only existing historical parallel to the current situation is the 18th century Prussian Education Reforms which created the first "Kinder Garten," an invention which increased <i>literacy among the population from 10% to 70% during a 15-year span.
+Stein Education Minister, also a Hegelian, offered a recursion solution: Building first the teacher-training institutes first, from which exponential progress created an educated population within a generation.   </i> -- a feat easily a